benhawker/foosball_tracker/README.md

 Extensions:
 -------

-- Add Best of 3 style matches with a Game model using the following associations:
+- Add **Best of 3 style matches** with a Game model using the following associations:
   -  Game belongs to Team
   -  Team has_many Games

-- Additional individual user rankings seperated from team performance.
+- Additional **individual user rankings seperated from team performance**.
 Given the above relationships linked correctly via join tables this information becomes easily accessible for manipulation.

 Links:
 -------